lachyts/giflab/docs/technical/performance-tuning.md

-# Performance Tuning: Targeted Experiment Presets
+# Performance Tuning: Targeted Presets

-This document provides comprehensive guidelines for optimizing performance when using the targeted experiment presets system.
+This document provides comprehensive guidelines for optimizing performance when using the targeted presets system.

 ## Performance Overview